Lanildut: Presentation of the Vern lavoir.

 The neighborhood's spoken news

 The social role of the lavoir was essential.
 It is where the girlfriends met, each with her own specific place, under the authority of the dean woman.
 They were laughing, chatting and the gossip was quickly transmitted2.
 But no more than today, no doubt, because human nature has remained the same and we must not forget that it is generally men who have spread this idea.
-Some women brought their young children with them to the lavoir to watch them The presence of a male adult was prohibited and in case of offense the man was sometimes assaulted and thrown into the water harshly under the laughter and mockery of the whole group.
+Women who could not have their young children kept brought them to the lavoir.
+The presence of a male adult was prohibited and in case of offense the man was sometimes assaulted and thrown into the water harshly under the laughter and mockery of the whole group.
 It is now clear that laundry chores were more bearable thanks to a playful atmosphere.

 It is this social role that gives the lavoir all its importance.
 It is likely that the first awareness of the injustices caused by the difficult status of women developed here at the time.